enterspeedhq/enterspeed-docs/docs/reference/js/index-schema/indexMethod.md

 Use it to add a description to the index.
 The description is exposed by the [Enterspeed Query MCP](/mcp-server/overview) to give AI agents meaningful context about what the index contains.

-_The max character length of the index description is 50 characters._

 ```js title="Index description example"
 index: {
   fields: { },